root-project/root/README/ReleaseNotes/v606/index.md

 ### I/O

 - Fixed the I/O of std::vector<T> where T is a class *and* no dictionary was generated for std::vector<T> *and* sizeof(T)%sizeof(T*) is not zero.
 [ROOT-8478]
+- Resolve several issues with Collection proxy for std::bitset and std::vector<bool>

 ### Bugs fixed in this release